01/09/2025

 • Cambridge Central Market Square: Particularly lively on Sundays leading up to Christmas, this market is ideal for finding independent stalls and unique presents for loved ones.

-• Ely Christmas Market: Just a 15-minute train journey from Cambridge, stumble across the cathedral city of Ely.
-This year, they will be hosting their Christmas Gift & Food fair again on the 16-18th November.
+• Ely Christmas Gift and Food Fair: Just a 15-minute train journey from Cambridge, stumble across the cathedral city of Ely.
+The Ely Cathedral Christmas Gift & Food Fair returns from Thursday 19 to Saturday 21 November 2026.

 3. Winter Walks Around Cambridge